MicrosoftDocs/windows-powershell-docs/docset/windows/vamt/find-vamtmanagedmachine.md

 ```

 This command searches the specified Active Directory domain.
-The search results are restricted to the computers that have LabComp in their name, and the results are stored in Local SQLEXPRESS instance.
+The search results are restricted to the computers that have LabComp in their name, and the results are stored in the local SQLEXPRESS instance.

 ## PARAMETERS